screwdriver-cd/guide/docs/about/contributing.md

 Thank you for considering contributing!
 There are many ways you can help.

-## Issues
+## Bugs/Feature Requests

-File an issue if you think you've found a bug.
+File an issue if you think you've found a bug or would like to request a feature.
 Be sure to describe:

 1. How it can be reproduced
 2. What did you expect to happen?